 Expect to wait up to three weeks or longer if any details have to be checked.
 After this time you may contact DVLA.

-For alcohol related offenses, medical enquiries will be made by DVLA.
-The offenses are as follows:
+For alcohol related offences, medical enquiries will be made by DVLA.
+The offences are as follows:

 It's OK to drive or ride your vehicle while you are waiting for a new licence to arrive, under the following circumstances: you're not disqualified from driving, or been refused a licence for medical reasons, and wouldn't be refused a licence for medical reasons.